EiX-GNN : Concept-level eigencentrality explainer for graph neural networks: Problem formulation

-With a normalizing constant $F$ such that $F^{-1}\sum_{v_i\in V}\alpha_{P}(v_i)=1$ we obtain a prior node importance probability distribution that allows more efficient sampling process for determinitating pertinent concepts with respect to $P$.
+With a normalizing constant $F\in\mathbb{R^*}$ such that $F^{-1}\sum_{v_i\in V}\alpha_{P}(v_i)=1$ we obtain a prior node importance probability distribution that allows more efficient sampling process for determining pertinent concepts with respect to $P$.
 Once such prior distribution is determined, we sample in an i.i.d manner $L\in\mathbb{N}$ realizations of $C_p$ which we denote by $(C_i)_{i\in\{1,\dots,L\}}$ where each node composing the subgraph $C_i$ has been sampled thanks to the prior node sampling distribution.
 Next, we will present the procedure for hierarchizing those $L$ concepts relatively to $P$.
-The impact of the values taken by $p$ and $L$ will be further investigated in supplementary part.